-FRONT DROP-DOWN SOLAR/ NIGHT SHADE (12-VOLT)
+FRONT DROP-DOWN SHADE (12-VOLT)

-Your coach is equipped with a 12V Front Drop-Down Solar/Night Shade that provides privacy and solar heat protection as well as a sunvisor feature.
+Your coach is equipped with a 12V Front Windshield Visor/Shade that provides privacy and solar heat protection as well as a sunvisor feature.

-The power switches for the 12V Front Drop-Down Solar/Night Shade are located on the driver side trim panel.
+The power switches for the 12V Front Drop-Down Night Shade are located on the driver and passenger side trim panels.

-12-Volt Front Drop-Down Solar/Night Shade Switches (Located on driver side trim panel) -Typical View
+12-Volt Front Drop-Down Night Shade Switch (Located on driver side trim panel) -Typical View

-Press the Solar Shade (black) or the Night Shade (white) switch up or down to adjust the shade to the setting that best suits your needs.
+Press the Night Shade switch up or down to adjust the shade to the setting that best suits your needs.

-Dual range motors provide lowering of either two shades to visor height restriction when the ignition is ON and lowers completely to cover the entire windshield when the ignition is OFF.

-The Chassis Battery Disconnect switch must be ON to supply power to the solar/night shade.
+Dual range motors provide lowering of the night shade to visor height restriction when the ignition is ON and lowers completely to cover the entire windshield when the ignition is OFF.
+The Chassis Battery Disconnect switch must be ON to supply power to the night shade.

 NOTE: If power is gradually drained and falls below the lower limit of 11-volts, the motors may lose their electronic set limits and will require reprogramming once normal power has been restored.
-Refer to the Solar/Night Shade manufacturer's information provided in your InfoCase.
+Refer to the Night Shade manufacturer's information provided in your InfoCase.